Execution Admissibility Architecture introduces a new architectural discipline for governing automated execution in modern enterprises.

 SCIA Runtime Architecture

-The reference runtime architecture that enforces admissible execution before automated actions execute.
+The reference runtime architecture that resolves admissibility at the commit boundary before automated actions execute.

 ↓